Aliases for TPH2 Gene

 Previous GeneCards Identifiers for TPH2 Gene

 This gene encodes a member of the pterin-dependent aromatic acid hydroxylase family.
 The encoded protein catalyzes the first and rate limiting step in the biosynthesis of serotonin, an important hormone and neurotransmitter.
-The human genome contains two related tryptophan hydroxylases, one on chromosome 11p15-p14 and one on chromosome 12q21.
-This gene is expressed predominantly in the brain stem.
-Mutations in this gene may be associated with psychiatric diseases such as bipolar affective disorder and major depression. [provided by RefSeq, Jul 2008]
+Mutations in this gene may be associated with psychiatric diseases such as bipolar affective disorder and major depression. [provided by RefSeq, Feb 2016]

 GeneCards Summary for TPH2 Gene

 TPH2 (Tryptophan Hydroxylase 2) is a Protein Coding gene.
-Diseases associated with TPH2 include tryptophan hydroxylase deficiency and major depressive disorder and accelerated response to antidepressant drug treatment.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include iron ion binding and tryptophan 5-monooxygenase activity.
+Diseases associated with TPH2 include major depressive disorder and accelerated response to antidepressant drug treatment and tryptophan hydroxylase deficiency.
+Among its related pathways are Metabolism and Tryptophan metabolism.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, reduced pteridine as one donor, and incorporation of one atom of oxygen.
 An important paralog of this gene is TPH1.